GabrielleJacoby/GabrielleJacoby.github.io/README.md

 [Interactive graph of oil production from 1997-2019 per county in Texas](Texas_County_Boundaries_Detailed-shp/Pivot%20Table%20Test.ipynb)

-[Interactive graph of gas production from 1997-2019 per county in Texas]

 [Creating a GIF of geographic representation of oil or gas production](Texas_County_Boundaries_Detailed-shp/Create%20Map%20-%20GIF.ipynb)

 [Creating a MOV of geographic representation of oil or gas production](Texas_County_Boundaries_Detailed-shp/Create%20Map%20-%20MOV.ipynb)